Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 Proposals are not limited to technical topics and may focus on social and cultural aspects.

 Proposals that promote a commercial interest, product, or service are inappropriate for this community venue; similarly, those whose adoption would make much or all of the Fediverse dependent on a single infrastructure provider or a single point of failure can be hard for this venue to publish without compromising its technical and market neutrality.
-If editors or community members feel this line has been crossed, they are encouraged to suggest concrete changes that would mitigate the possible market or dependency issues.
+If facilitators or community members feel this line has been crossed, they are encouraged to suggest concrete changes that would mitigate the possible market or dependency issues.

 Proposals may be entertaining and humorous (unlike this proposal).